Towards Automated Kernel Generation in the Era of LLMs: LLM for Kernels Generation

 \subsection{Reinforcement Learning}

-Reinforcement learning enhances kernel generation via iterative feedback.
+Reinforcement learning further enhances kernel generation via iterative feedback.
 Kevin~\cite{baronio2025kevin} models kernel generation as a multi-turn optimization using cross-turn reward attribution for long-horizon credit assignment.
+CUDA-L1 introduces contrastive RL with an LLM-as-a-judge for dense feedback, and is refined by CUDA-L2~\cite{su2025cudal2surpassingcublasperformance}, which reports performance improvements over cuBLAS on its evaluated workloads.
+SparseRL~\cite{wang2026mastering} leverages RL to generate high-performance CUDA code for sparse matrix operations.
+CUDA Agent~\cite{dai2026cuda} introduces a large-scale agentic reinforcement learning system, including a skill-augmented CUDA development environment with automated verification and profiling to provide reliable reward signals, achieving state-of-the-art results on KernelBench, delivering a 99\% faster rate over PyTorch Eager on KernelBench Level-1.

+In addition to CUDA kernel generation, recent studies have investigated RL-based approaches for Triton kernel generation.
+AutoTriton~\cite{li2025autotriton} generates Triton kernel with the model trained by RL and addresses reward sparsity by combining structural assessments of generated kernels with execution-based runtime rewards, while TritonRL~\cite{woo2025tritonrl} extends this line of work through hierarchical reward decomposition and explicit verification of code outputs and intermediate reasoning traces.
 QiMeng-Kernel~\cite{zhu2025qimengkernel} further structures optimization by applying RL hierarchically to macro-thinking strategies rather than low-level implementation.
-Recent approaches focus on robust reward mechanisms and verifiable evaluation.
-AutoTriton~\cite{li2025autotriton} addresses reward sparsity by combining structural assessments of generated kernels with execution-based runtime rewards, while TritonRL~\cite{woo2025tritonrl} extends this line of work through hierarchical reward decomposition and explicit verification of code outputs and intermediate reasoning traces.
-CUDA-L1 introduces contrastive RL with an LLM-as-a-judge for dense feedback, and is refined by CUDA-L2~\cite{su2025cudal2surpassingcublasperformance} to surpass cuBLAS performance.
-Finally, AscendKernelGen~\cite{cao2026ascendkernelgen} expands the preference learning paradigm to Ascend NPUs, combining CoT-based SFT with preference learning.
+Dr. Kernel~\cite{liu2026dr} introduces a robust distributed GPU environment for Triton kernel generations, combined with effective multi-turn RL methods to address the biased policy gradient issue and alleviates lazy optimization problem.
+Kernel-Smith~\cite{du2026kernel} presents a stable evolution-oriented post-training recipe, and the Triton kernels generated by this framework achieve a 70\% fast$_1$ score on KernelBench level 1.
+Finally, AscendKernelGen~\cite{cao2026ascendkernelgen} expands the alignment learning paradigm to Ascend NPUs and generates AscendC kernels, combining CoT-based SFT with DPO (Direct Preference Optimization).